NVARCHAR2 in Oracle Example

 The maximum allowed byte length for the emp name column is 200 bytes, and the default character set is UTF-16.

-Note that the sum of the maximum character length and the maximum number of bytes contained in each character yields the maximum byte length.
+Note that the sum of the maximum character length and the maximum number of bytes in each character yields the maximum byte length.

 INSERT INTO employees VALUES('George');